 Select Boot Device

-The first step to install Ubuntu is to boot from the installation media (DVD or USB) we created.
+The first step in installing Ubuntu is to boot from the installation media (DVD or USB) we created.

 Usually, our BIOS or UEFI will have the option to press a key on startup and open a boot menu.